corydodt/Personal/README.d/runbook-mediacenter.md

 ## GLUETUN (WIREGUARD)

-Ensure these apps are installed and started on gigadrive:
-- wireguard
-- ubuntu-ssh

-From gigadrive ssh, obtain /storage/app/wireguard/peer1/peer1.conf.

 Install secrets into podman that can be used by the container
 ```
-# get these from peer1.conf
+# get these from protonvpn console
 printf xxxxxxxxxxxxx | podman secret create wireguard-preshared-key -
 printf xxxxxxxxxxxxx | podman secret create wireguard-private-key -
-printf xxxxxxxxxxxxx | podman secret create wireguard-public-key -
 ```

-Set up a container to autostart at boot:
 ```
-# (tweak the .container file as necessary from peer1.conf, for endpoint ip & port, local addresses )
-sudo install -o root -m 644 \
-    ~/src/pve.carrotwithchickenlegs.com/gluetun-gigadrive.container \
-    /usr/share/containers/systemd/
-sudo systemctl daemon-reload; sudo systemctl start gluetun-gigadrive

-# did it start?
-systemctl status gluetun-gigadrive
-# (should see healthy! in the log)

 # best way to check:
-sudo podman exec -it systemd-gluetun-gigadrive ping 10.13.13.1
+sudo podman exec -it gluetun ping 10.2.0.1
 ```